 Recovering Addiction is Part II of a Public Health trilogy of social action documentaries produced by Digital Eyes Film.
-This character-driven film explores the crisis of substance misuse and overdose death in the United States, and offers evidence-based, public health solutions for prevention, treatment, and community healing.
+This character-driven film explores the crisis of substance misuse and overdose death in the United States, and offers public health solutions for prevention, treatment, and community healing.
 Recovering Addiction is a rescue mission to restore humanity and harm reduction principles to our contemporary public health landscape.
 Donate today or contact us to learn more about partnership and donor opportunities.
-Produced and distributed exclusively by Digital Eyes Film – Global World Premiere 2020.
+Produced and distributed exclusively by Digital Eyes Film – Global World Premiere 2021.

 Healing Voices is Part I of a Public Health trilogy of social action documentaries produced by Digital Eyes Film.
 This character-driven film explores the experience commonly labeled as “psychosis” through the real-life stories of individuals working to overcome these extreme mental states, and integrate the experiences into their lives in meaningful ways.
 The movie premiered at the Boston International Film Festival in 2016 and has screened in countless communities around the world via an aggressive, grass roots release plan developed and executed exclusively by Digital Eyes Film.

 Life Ain’t Fair is a documentary produced by Digital Eyes Film which combines the history of America’s oldest continuing county fair, with a vivid portrait of contemporary agricultural life in the Pioneer Valley (MA).
 Produced exclusively via support from the local businesses community, the movie premiered theatrically in conjunction with the 3 County Fair’s 200th anniversary, commemorating one of New England’s most historic and colorful annual traditions.